FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 The most closely related structures are:

 - `NATI`: Defined as "an individual’s national heritage or origin, or other folk, house, kindred, lineage, or tribal interest."
-"Tribe" is directly listed, but in the phrase "tribal interest" which might suggest a broader definition that "tribe" does by itself.
+"Tribe" is directly listed as one of several types of `NATI`.

 Related proposals include

 - Clan: *difference from Tribe not yet articulated*
+- Nationality: *difference from Tribe not yet articulated*
 - Ethnicity: *difference from Tribe not yet articulated*
 - Heimat: a place, often as a disambiguation of family name or lineage.
 Tribe suggests group identity, not geography
 - Affiliation: generally by choice or appointment, while tribe generally indicates something assigned to a person at birth